 Organic dried apricots

-Cans of quality coconut milk and cream - I like Honest to Goodness the best
+Cans of quality coconut milk and cream - I like Honest to Goodness

 Jars of organic tomato pasatta